Site icon Our Breathing Planet

 Philippine sailfin lizard Distribution, Habitat, and Ecology

-The amazing Philippine sailfin lizard evolved as endemic to a portion of the world well known for its natural beauty.
+The amazing Philippine sailfin lizard evolved as endemic to a portion of the world already quite well known for its abundance of natural beauty.
 Its very name indicates part of that range, of course.
-However, that same moniker is also slightly deceptive, as it appears elsewhere, as well.
+However, that same moniker also qualifies as slightly deceptive, as it appears elsewhere, as well.

-The majority of specimens do appear on several of the islands comprising the Philippines.
-It does not, though, live on Palawan Island.
-A smaller population also makes its home in New Guinea, and a small part of Indonesia.
+The vast majority of observed specimens happen to appear on several of the islands comprising the Philippines.
+It does not, however, live on Palawan Island.
+A smaller population also makes its home in New Guinea, and even a small part of Indonesia.
 It’s unknown if it ever lived anywhere else.

-Like many related species, the animal also displays decidedly strong preferences for its choice of habitat.
+Like many related species across the globe, the animal also displays decidedly strong preferences for its choice of habitat.
 Due to this instinctive tendency, though, its choices remain somewhat limited.
-The reptile makes its home almost exclusively in regions of tropical wooded areas.
+The intrepid reptile makes its home almost exclusively in regions of tropical wooded areas.

-Yet, the wonder of Nature also requires close proximity to calm or slow-moving water.
+Yet, the wonder of the animal kingdom also requires reltively close proximity to calm or slow-moving water.
 This includes such diverse regions as riverbanks, mangrove areas, and even rice fields.
 The specifically evolved animal further prefers the presence of loosely piled rocky debris.

-Still following a pattern common to its relatives, the Philippine sailfin lizard developed as an omnivore.
-Intriguingly, it strikes a very even balance between meat and plants.
+Still following a pattern common to its numerous relatives, the Philippine sailfin lizard developed as an omnivore.
+Intriguingly, the creature strikes a very even balance between meat and plants.
 Its diet thus consists of such food sources as fruits, leaves, insects, and even smaller crustaceans.

 The species additionally evolved as diurnal in nature.
-Individuals spend the majority of the day sunning themselves.
+Individuals typically spend a significant majority of the day sunning themselves.
 Breeding occurs once per year, though the female may lay several clutches.
 Each of these typically produces between 2 – 8 eggs each, placed in shallow pits.

 Species Sharing Its Range

-Check out our other articles on 5 Beautiful North American Butterflies, Victoria Falls, Hyacinth Macaw, Appalachian Avens, Sei Whale, Southern Darwin’s Frog
+Check out our other articles on 5 Beautiful North American Butterflies, Victoria Falls, Hyacinth Macaw, Appalachian Avens, Southern Darwin’s Frog, 5 Remarkable Bolivian Herbaceous Plants

 Exit mobile version